dokester/BayesicFitting/docs/design.md

 can optimize the parameters.
 What the Problem, parameters, etc. exactly are, is completely dependent on the problem to be solved.

-In versions 1.0 of this package and below, only problems with parameterized models, one or more dimensional input and one-dimensional outputs were handled.
+In versions before 2.0 of this package, only problems with parameterized models, and one-dimensional outputs were handled.
 For these kind of problems ClassicProblem is introduced.
-Mostly it stays behind the scenes and is invisible for the users.
+Mostly it operates behind the scenes and is invisible for the users.

+IN version 2 the concept of a **Problem** was introduced to handle more complicated cases.
+We have the **MultipleOutputProblem** for problems with more dimensional output, like a steller orbit on the sky, selection in categories, football matches etc. A further specialization is the **FlippedDataProblem** (not yet in this version) where there might be ambiguity in the stellar orbit data.

+Classically it is assumed the `xdata` are known with a much higher precision than the `ydata`.
+For cases where this is not met, we have the **ErrorsInXandYProblem**.
+Now the true positions of the `xdata` have to estimated too. **ErrorsInXandYProblem** introduces extra problem parameters for all `xdata` positions.
+All these extra parameters need a **Prior**.
+They are all optimized along with the model parameters.
+And subsequently ignored.
+They are called nuisance parameters.

+The **EvidenceProblem** is not about optimizing parameters, but about optimizing **Model**s.
+We need **Modifiable** models and optimize the structure of the model by finding the one with the best evidence.
+The error distribution for this problem is called **ModelDistribution**.

+And finally we have the **OrderProblem**s where the parameters to be optimize might be something much more convoluted than a simple list of numbers. **OrderProblem**s need their own **Engine**s.
+They need an **ErrorDistribution**  in the form of a **CostFunction**.
+**OrderProblems** are not strictly Bayesian, unless the **CostFunction** is a true distribution.

-More **Problem**s can be found in figure 9.
+The class diagram for **Problem**s can be found in figure 9.

 <a name="img-problem"></a>
 ![Problems](images/Problem.png "Figure 9")